2023 Gay Games

-The XI Gay Games 2023, also known as Gay Games 11, GGHK2023, GGGDL2023 and Hong Kong - Guadalajara Gay Games 2023, were an international multi-sport event and cultural gathering organised by, but not limited to lesbian, gay, bisexual, and transgender (LGBTQ+) athletes, artists and musicians, known as Gay Games.
+The XI Gay Games 2023, also known as Gay Games 11, GGHK2023, GGGDL2023 and Hong Kong – Guadalajara Gay Games 2023, were an international multi-sport event and cultural gathering organised by, but not limited to lesbian, gay, bisexual, and transgender (LGBTQ+) athletes, artists and musicians, known as the Gay Games.
 It was held from November 3 to November 11, 2023, in both Hong Kong and Guadalajara, Mexico.

 Originally planned to take place from 11 to 19 November 2022, it was eventually rescheduled as a result of the COVID-19 pandemic in Hong Kong.